How long does cocaine stay in your system?

 In this blog, we explore how long cocaine stays in your system.
 We'll also provide information on the symptoms of cocaine addiction and the cocaine addiction rehab we can provide at Priory.

 When you take cocaine, your body quickly begins to break it down into substances called metabolites.
-Metabolites remain in your system for a while, and can be detected by tests used to find cocaine in your system.
+Metabolites remain in your system for a while, and can be detected by tests that are used to find cocaine in your system.

 Cocaine can be detected in your blood up to 2 days after taking it.